 Coming soon Shakespeare Lectures as PowerPoint slides with audio plus PDF handout sheets.
 I have taught for the Open University, as a visiting lecturer at Dillington House in Somerset, at Warwick University, the Shakespeare Birthplace Trust and the Sprich Dich Frei Language Institute in Wolfsberg, Austria.
 I also worked for the Royal Shakespeare Company in Stratford-upon-Avon both in the education department and with the RSC Collection.

-By Amelia Marriette
+Lectures Written by Amelia Marriette

 All my talks are illustrated using a laptop, and a digital projector, the images, film and audio clips are designed to aid both enjoyment and learning and usually last approximately one hour.